aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ﻿---
 title: Convert a Document to HTML, MHTML or EPUB
-description: "Aspose.Words for C++ allows you to convert a document from almost any format to HTML or MHTML, as well as to EPUB format.
+description: "Aspose.Words for C++ enables you to convert a document from almost any format to HTML or MHTML, as well as to EPUB format.
 You can also specify save options for managing the output document."
 type: docs
 weight: 20
 url: /cpp/convert-a-document-to-html-mhtml-or-epub/